Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Weak Lensing with Window-Integrated Correlation Functions

 where $Q$ is a weight function with support $|\vartheta| \in [0,\theta]$ and which takes the shape:

-We then calculate the variance $\langle M_{ap}^2 \rangle$ across the map, for all available angles, which is also related to the convergence power spectrum $P_\kappa$ by:
+We then calculate the variance $\langle M_{ap}^2 \rangle$ across the map, for all available angles, which is also related to the convergence power spectrum:

-where $W_{ap}(\ell \theta)=\frac{276 J_4^2(\ell \theta)}{(\ell \theta)^4}$.
+with $W_{ap}(\ell \theta)=\frac{276 J_4^2(\ell \theta)}{(\ell \theta)^4}$.
 We present in Fig. \ref{fig:intApr} our measurements of $\langle M_{ap}^2 \rangle $ from the simulations, as a function of smoothing scale $\theta$.
-Over plotted are the theoretical predictions obtained from [Eq. \ref{eq:mapvar}] with a non-linear convergence power spectrum.
-We observe that for redshifts larger than one, the agreement extends down to the arc minute, whereas lower redshifts suffer from a lack of variance at angles of a few arc minutes.
+Over-plotted are the theoretical predictions obtained from [Eq. \ref{eq:mapvar}].
+We observe that for $z>1.0$, the agreement extends down to the arc minute, whereas lower redshifts suffer from a lack of variance at angles of a few arc minutes.
 This is caused by limitations in the resolution due to strong zooming from the simulation grid on to the pixel map.
-We recall that an aperture mass is constructed with a compensated filter, which has a strong damping tail, hence for an opening angle $\theta$, it is really sensitive to $\sim \theta/5$.
-This thus approaches simulation resolution at very low redshifts.
+We recall that with compensated filters, an opening angle $\theta$ really probes scales at an angle $\sim \theta/5$, which approach the simulation resolution at very low redshifts.
 This drop is also expected from the top hat variance, but appears at much smaller smoothing angles.
 The cross-correlation coefficient matrices are presented in Fig. \ref{fig:rho_Apr_highZ}, and show that most measurements are close to 60 per cent correlated.
-The smallest angles probe scales that are approaching the pixel resolution, hence there is very little cross-correlation.
+The smallest angles probe scales that approach the pixel resolution, hence there is very little cross-correlation.